allmaps/allmaps/packages/leaflet/README.md

 ### `WarpedMapLayer#getMapIds()`

-Get mapIds for selected maps
+Get mapIds for all maps in the layer

 Note: more selection options are available on this function of WarpedMapList